Narrabundah College: Campus

 Map of Narrabundah College before the demolition of blocks D, B, and C in 2018.

 Map of Narrabundah College after the demolition of blocks D, B, and C.

 The college campus is located in the suburb of Narrabundah, Canberra.
 It consists of several buildings including the large "S Block" which was originally the segregated senior building for years 11 and 12 prior to the school becoming a secondary college.
-In addition to a quadrangle and a canteen, the college also has a gymnasium and a theatre, as well as spacious playing fields on which students may spend their free time and is close to golf courses, public ovals and the local shops.

-The College facilities also feature smart boards, iPads, and computer and science labs.
-Every student is supplied a laptop computer for personal and educational use according to ACT legislation.
+Among other things, the school has a quadrangle, canteen, gymnasium, theatre, as well as playing fields.

 Block B, Block C, and Block D were contaminated with friable crocidolite asbestos.
 As such, the ACT Government employed Robson Environmental to undertake regular inspections to ensure the safety of staff and students.
 Furthermore, the affected buildings were demolished after the 2018 school year, and are to be replaced with modern educational facilities.
-Transportable classrooms were installed in the college during session 2 of 2018.
+Transportable classrooms were installed in the college midway through 2018.

-Canteen

-The P&C operates the College canteen, managed on a not-for-profit basis, providing access on campus to food and beverages for students and staff.
-Both the college and the P&C regard the canteen as a vitally important service.

-Curriculum
+Languages

-As well as English as a second or foreign language and TIS (Translating and Interpreting Skills), the college offers students the opportunity to study the following languages:
+As the IB programme is generally taken by students who wish to study internationally, Narrabundah College has a focus on languages.
+English as a second or foreign language and TIS (Translating and Interpreting Skills) are language related courses available at the school.
+Additionally the college offers the following languages: